 - Mince-based meals – You need 1 medium onion (chopped), 2 medium carrots (diced), 1 stick of celery (chopped), a small tin of kidney beans, 500g pack of 5% lean mince or 300g vegetarian mince, a 400g tin of chopped tomatoes – add seasoning, stir together and hob cook for 40 mins, that's it!
 If you have a slow cooker, this is even easier.
 You can separate out the mince and season for different meals – add chilli powder to your taste and serve with a jacket potato or rice, add a few dried mixed herbs and serve with wholewheat pasta for a Bolognese, or top with mashed potato and pop under the grill for a speedy cottage pie.
 If you love a bit of spice, click here to see how to create 5 different meals from just one pan of chilli – that's your weekdays prepped!

 - Overnight breakfasts – These are ideal if you find yourself rushed off your feet in the mornings.
 Instead of dashing out the door and grabbing a pastry en route to work, throw some ingredients together the night before and you'll have no excuses!
-For tasty overnight oats, combine 50g rolled oats with water, milk, or a dairy alternative in a small jar or Tupperware.
+For tasty overnight oats, combine 50g rolled oats with water, milk, or a dairy alternative in a small jar or container with an airtight lid.
 Or for a creamy chia seed pudding, mix 4 tablespoons of chia seeds with milk or a dairy alternative of your choice.
 You can add extra flavours, such as cocoa powder and vanilla extract.
-Then simply leave in the fridge overnight – in the morning, you'll have a thick, filling breakfast that’s high in fibre.
+Then simply leave in the fridge overnight – in the morning, you'll have a thick, filling breakfast that's high in fibre.
 Top with whatever you fancy – fruit, nuts, seeds, granola, nut butter – the choice is yours!

-- Nourish bowls – Once assembled, these bowls can be locked up in Tupperware and stored in the fridge for up to 4 days – perfect for a week of prep.
-Choose a whole complex carb as your base (rice, quinoa, bulgur wheat, couscous), then a source of protein (lean meat, fish, hard-boiled egg, chickpeas, tofu) and then a couple of different veggies of your choice.
+- Nourish bowls – Once assembled, these bowls can be locked up in a container and stored in the fridge for up to 4 days – perfect for a week of prep.
+Choose a wholegrain complex carb as your base (rice, quinoa, bulgur wheat, couscous), then a source of protein (lean meat, fish, hard-boiled egg, chickpeas, tofu) and then a couple of different veggies of your choice.
 Top with a low-fat dressing when it's time to eat and you've got yourself a tasty on-the-go lunch.
 High in fibre and protein, these bowls will keep you feeling nice and full right through until your next meal.
-The great thing about these is the versatility of the components – if you find you have some leftover veg that need using, you can add it to your bowl to reduce food waste (and fill up your 5-a-day tracker!).
-For recipes ideas, check out our blog: 5 nifty nourish bowls
+The great thing about these is the versatility of the components – if you find you have some leftover veg that needs using, you can add it to your bowl to reduce food waste (and fill up your 5-a-day tracker!).
+For recipes ideas, check out our blog: 5 nifty nourish bowls.

 - Sandwiches and wraps – Okay, this one is pretty vague, as almost anything can go into a sandwich or wrap.
 But it's certainly worth including in this list – by making all your lunches at the start of the week, you won't need to worry about putting time aside every evening or setting your alarm earlier to make your lunch.
 An extra tip – on your main prep day, pre-chop your base sandwich/wrap ingredients, like salad, to make assembly even speedier.
 Much of your spare ingredients from dinner prep could also make great fillings.
 No excuse to head through the drive-thru at lunchtime!